heroiclabs/nakama-docs/docs/install-binary.md

 !!! note "CockroachDB Alternative"
     Nakama unofficially supports [PostgreSQL](https://www.postgresql.org/download/) for environments where CockroachDB is not available.

-    For production settings, Nakama should be used with CockroachDB as queries are optimised due to the way CockroachDB stores data on the disk.
+    For production settings, Nakama should be used with CockroachDB as queries are optimised for the way data is stored on the disk.

 ## Install Nakama on MacOS